Random Ising chain in transverse and longitudinal fields: Strong disorder RG study: The model

 \section{The model}

-We consider the Ising chain with random couplings and in the presence of simultaneous random transverse and longitudinal fields, defined by the Hamiltonian:

-Here the $\sigma_{i}^{x,z}$ are Pauli matrices at site $i$ and we use periodic boundary conditions: $\sigma_{L+1}^{z}\equiv \sigma_{1}^{z}$.
-The nearest neighbour couplings are ferromagnetic, $J_i>0$ and random, the transverse fields, $\Gamma_i>0$ are random, the longitudinal fields $h_i$ are random and are taken from a symmetric distribution: $p(h)=p(-h)$.
-In the numerical work we generally used the following box-like distributions:
+We consider the Ising chain with random couplings and in the presence of simultaneous random transverse and longitudinal fields, defined by the Hamiltonian: \be \hat{H}=-\sum_{i=1}^L J_i \sigma_{i}^{z} \sigma_{i+1}^{z}-\sum_{i=1}^L \Gamma_i \sigma^x_{i} -\sum_{i=1}^L h_i \sigma^z_{i}\;, \ee Here, the $\sigma_{i}^{x,z}$ are Pauli matrices at site $i$ and we use periodic boundary conditions: $\sigma_{L+1}^{z}\equiv \sigma_{1}^{z}$.
+The nearest neighbour couplings are ferromagnetic, $J_i>0$ and random, the transverse fields $\Gamma_i>0$ are random, the longitudinal fields $h_i$ are random and are taken from a symmetric distribution: $p(h)=p(-h)$, so that there is no induced global magnetization in the longitudinal direction.
+In the numerical work, we generally used the following box-like distributions:

-Note that the non-random model, with $J_i=J$ and $\Gamma_i=\Gamma$ in the presence of a staggered longitudinal field $h_i=h(-1)^i$ is equivalent to the antiferromagnetic Ising model in transverse and longitudinal fields.
-This model has been studied theoretically in Refs.\cite{PhysRevE.63.016112,PhysRevB.68.214406,PhysRevE.99.012122,PhysRevB.103.174404} and experimentally in Ref.\cite{Simon2011}.
-For random couplings and random transverse fields, but with non-random staggered longitudinal fields it is studied in Refs.\cite{PhysRevB.96.064427,PhysRevB.101.024203}.
+Note that the non-random model, with $J_i=J$ and $\Gamma_i=\Gamma$ in the presence of a staggered longitudinal field $h_i=h(-1)^i$, is equivalent to the antiferromagnetic Ising model in transverse and longitudinal fields.
+This model was studied theoretically in references~\cite{PhysRevE.63.016112,PhysRevB.68.214406,PhysRevE.99.012122,PhysRevB.103.174404} and experimentally in reference~\cite{Simon2011}.
+For random couplings and random transverse fields, but with non-random staggered longitudinal fields, the model is studied in references~\cite{PhysRevB.96.064427,PhysRevB.101.024203}.
+Variations of the model were also studied in the context of many-body localization \cite{MBL1,MBL2,MBL3,MBL4,MBL5,MBL6,MBL7}.